• Skip to primary navigation

 Instructions

 • With the mixer on low speed, beat in the cornstarch water mixture.
-Then beat in the vanilla, molasses and milk of choice.
-The mixture might look slightly chunky and that’s ok.
+Then beat in the ¼ cup milk, 1 tablespoon unsulphured molasses and 1 teaspoon pure vanilla extract.
+The mixture might look slightly chunky and that’s normal.

 • Still on low speed, beat the gluten free flour mixture into the wet ingredients, a little at a time until just combined.